-Flew in via JetStar Asia and out via Malaysia Airlines.
+Flew in via Jetstar Asia and out via Malaysia Airlines.

-Traveling around Kuala Lumpur has become easier with the expanded railway network and integrated connectivity.
+Travelling around Kuala Lumpur has become easier with the expanded railway network and integrated connectivity.

 Meanwhile, one who travels frequently to Kuala Lumpur will realise the changing trends coming up in the city itself.
-First was the opening of KLIA2 about 2 years ago to replace the Low Cost Carrier Terminal which use to be Air Asia’s Hub.
+First was the opening of KLIA2 about 2 years ago to replace the Low-Cost Carrier Terminal which use to be Air Asia’s Hub.
 This terminal is like a mini shopping mall on its own.
 Aside from the slight congestion in the immigration, the building’s layout is very neat and compact.
 While the linkage to the KLIA Ekspress train is also very seamless upon exiting the arrival hall.
 The train journey from the airport to KL Sentral takes about 28 minutes by the express train.

 This trip, though unlike the other trips I had been on.
-I felt I had gain some insight into how it feels to travel alone and what the need to sometimes let the world unfold in what it has to offer to a place often visited.
+I felt I had gained some insight into how it feels to travel alone and what the need to sometimes let the world unfold in what it has to offer to a place often visited.

 Daily Post – Daily Prompt: Learning